 According to tradition, on 3 July in the year 1418, a Swiss soldier committed a sacrilege upon a statue of the Blessed Virgin known as Our Lady of la Carolle, or Our Lady of Carole.
 It was located at the corner of the Rue aux Ours, which was built in the 13th century, and terminated at the hospital of Saint John, which is no longer in existence.
 The Rue aux Ours is now a short street that begins at Rue Saint-Martin and ends at the Boulevard Sebastopol in Paris, France.

-It is said that the Swiss soldier came upon the shrine of the Blessed Virgin after having left a tavern.
+A soldier of the Duke of Burgandy's troops, said to be a Swiss soldier, came upon the shrine of the Blessed Virgin after having left a tavern where he had gambled away his money.
 He was probably intoxicated when he drew his sword and repeatedly struck the statue of the Blessed Virgin with the weapon for no known reason.
 The statue of Our Lady of Carole then began to bleed profusely, as if made of flesh and blood, and wounded by the blows.

 The citizens who had observed the sacrilege were outraged, and followed the soldier as he fled from the scene of his crime.
 The man was eventually caught and apprehended, and then brought before the Chancellor where he was sentenced to death for the outrage.